FuelLabs/fuel-specs/src/protocol/tx-validity.md

         if not input.nonce in messages:
                 return False
     else:
-        if not (input.txID, input.outputIndex) in state:
+        if not (input.tx_id, input.output_index) in state:
             return False
 return True
 ```

-If this check passes, the UTXO ID `(txID, outputIndex)` fields of each contract input is set to the UTXO ID of the respective contract.
+If this check passes, the UTXO ID `(tx_id, output_index)` fields of each contract input is set to the UTXO ID of the respective contract.
 The `txPointer` of each input is also set to the TX pointer of the UTXO with ID `utxoID`.

 ### Sufficient Balance